themeblvd/theme-blvd-layout-builder/readme.txt

 [vimeo https://vimeo.com/70256816]

-*Note: To get all features in the above video, you need to be using a theme with Theme Blvd Framework v2.5+, which currently only includes Jump Start 2.
+*Note: To get all features in the above video, you need to be using a theme with Theme Blvd Framework v2.5+, which currently only includes [Jump Start 2](http://wpjumpstart.com) and [Denali](http://themeblvd.com/links/buy-denali).
 For all other themes, [see this video](https://vimeo.com/112649094).*

 == Screenshots ==